fpeterek/strojove-uceni/airline-fares/README.md

 ## Does the date of purchase affect ticket prices

-First, we want to compute the difference between the day of the flight and the day the offer was scraped (a possible date of purchase).
+First, we want to compute the difference between the day of the flight and the day the offer was scraped (a potential date of purchase).
 Then, we may wish to invert this number so that the closer to the day of the flight we buy the ticket, the higher this invented metric is.
 Airlines generally do not sell tickets more than a year in advance, thus, we can just subtract the difference in days from 365 to get our desired metric.